Cases and ExamplesCDFIs Integrating Racial Equity

-Three presented their approaches at the Opportunity Finance Network conference in New York City in 2022 and in Washington DC in 2023.
+Three presented their approaches at the Opportunity Finance Network conferences in New York City in 2022 and in Washington DC in 2023.

 Erika Seth Davies, Senior Advisor to Impact Frontiers and founder of the Racial Equity Asset Lab (REAL), co-facilitated the cohort and presented the REAL’s Racial Equity Assessment Framework at the conference.